 I’m not a huge fan of this saying for various reasons, but the truth is if you need to take a nap, take it.
 If you’re consistently tired throughout the day, try catching a nap when you can.

 Lately I’ve been napping with my toddler, and I think it’s been helping.
 Even just a short power nap can give you the boost you need to get through the rest of the day.

 Believe it or not, eating healthy, nutritious foods can help you to feel less tired.
 What you eat affects how your body works and feels, and that includes how tired you feel.
 Sometimes kicking that tired feeling is as easy as adjusting your eating habits.

-If you struggle to come up with healthy but delicious meals and snacks, I highly recommend grabbing a copy of Mommy Labor Nurse’s two ebook cookbooks, The Pregnancy Cookbook and The Breastfeeding Cookbook.
+If you struggle to come up with healthy but delicious meals and snacks, I highly recommend grabbing a copy of Eating for Pregnancy and The Postnatal Cookbook.
 Both are filled with great recipes that are beneficial even if you aren’t pregnant or breastfeeding.

 While this may sound counterproductive, exercising can actually make you feel less tired.
 Exercise gets your blood flowing and releases endorphins, not the mention the added benefit of keeping you feeling fit and well.

 If you’re like me and struggle to find the time to exercise, you might check out The Balanced Life’s Pilates program.
 I love that Robin has a daily workout calendar with step by step videos taking your through each workout.

 Better yet, the workouts are only 10-30 minutes long, which makes it much easier to squeeze it into a mom’s busy day.